sociomantic-tsunami/git-hub/man.rst

     \-f, --force-push
       Force the push operations.
 Use with care!

+    \-d, --draft
+      Create a draft pull request.
+Draft pull requests cannot be merged, and code owners are not automatically requested to review draft pull requests.

   `attach` ISSUE [HEAD]
     Convert the issue identified by **ISSUE** to a pull request by attaching commits to it.
 The branch (or git ref) where your changes are